Frontier Communications of Connecticut: Sale to Frontier

 On October 24, 2014, Frontier Communications completed its purchase of AT&T's Connecticut operations, including Southern New England Telephone and SNET America, for $2 billion.
 The company began doing business as Frontier Communications of Connecticut.
 It is the second former unit of the Bell System to be acquired by Frontier, the first being Frontier West Virginia (originally C&P Telephone of West Virginia) which was purchased from Verizon in 2010.

+Sale to Verizon

+On September 5, 2024, Verizon announced that it will buy Frontier Communications for $20 billion.
+The acquisition has been approved, which will see Verizon taking control of Frontier’s operations, including SNET.